contentstack/contentstack-uniform-optimize-react-example/README.md

 ![logo](/repo-asset/logo.png)
-# Create a marketing website using ReactJS framework
+# Create A Personalized Marketing-Themed Website Using ReactJS, Contentstack & Uniform

 **About Contentstack**: Contentstack is a headless CMS with an API-first approach that puts content at the centre.
 It is designed to simplify the process of publication by separating code from content.